 - If you are a HUBZone or SBA 8(a) contractor, see government contract fraud defense attorneys that understand the regulations and develop a strategy to minimize criminal and civil liability.

-For immediate help with legal defense of a defense contractor fraud investigation, or procurement fraud case, call Watson & Associates’ government procurement fraud or False Claims Act defense lawyers.
+For immediate help with the legal defense of a defense contractor fraud investigation, or procurement fraud case, call Watson & Associates’ government contractor fraud defense attorneys and False Claims Act defense lawyers.

 Free Confidential Initial Consultation.
 Call Toll Free 1-866-601-5518.
-We help federal contractors in all states and overseas.
+As government contract fraud attorneys, we help federal contractors in all states and overseas.